-People have no knowledge of the - leaflets should have been sent householders Boundaries should not be set in and all cases judged on own me Boundaries should be amended include new allocations in Local Review Why have sports/recreational face edge of towns been excluded? stone rit to Planamendments could be difficult to identify on A4 maps.
+People have no knowledge of this r - leaflets should have been sent to householders Boundaries should not be set in sto and all cases judged on own merit Boundaries should be amended to include new allocations in Local Pla Review Why have sports/recreational facilit edge of towns been excluded? ne amendments could be difficult to identify on A4 maps.
 This was recognised and large-scale A1 maps were provided to every affected Parish Council for study and comment prior to the consultation beginning.
-In addition General terms of review seem see but need local knowledge to imp Something has to 'give' at some Boundaries will result in solid blo development which will be visual disastrous Changes should be discussed w Councils and residents All proposed changes in the Review have been presented to District Councillors and Parish Councils through a settlement boundary workshop prior to the formal consultation opening.
-Councillors, parish councils, the public and stakeholders all have the opportunity to Principles seem well thought out Pleased review has taken place Future extensions should be sub public debate to prevent urban s Applications within the boundary be assessed individually based of ject to prawl should own merits Green space should be retained give over to potential developme because it makes the map neate nt built form of settlements have been excluded because open countryside, softening the visual impact of the settlement.
+In addition the electronic version of the maps on the Council website could be easily manipulated and zoomed to gain the required detail.
+General terms of review seem sense but need local knowledge to implem Something has to 'give' at some po Boundaries will result in solid blocks development which will be visually disastrous Changes should be discussed with Councils and residents All proposed changes in the Review have been presented to District Councillors and Parish Councils Principles seem well thought out Pleased review has taken place Future extensions should be subject public debate to prevent urban sprate Applications within the boundary should be assessed individually based on the boundary should be assessed individually based on wi ould submission of the local plan review. own merits Green space should be retained an give over to potential development because it makes the map neater d not The Settlement Boundary Review (para.3.15) identifies that sports and recreational facilities on the edge of the built form of settlements have been excluded because they have an open character and can provide important views into the open countryside providing that visual connection between the two.
+These spaces can also provide a visual buffer between the built form and the open countryside, softening the visual impact of the settlement.
 All applications are assessed individually on their own merit.
 177, General comments relating to historic environment Essential to perform Heritage Impact Assessment to ensure harm is minimised Historic form and character should determine location and scale of future development Neither the Settlement Boundary Review nor the draft Local Plan determines the location and scale of future of development.
 This will be determined through subsequent stages of plan preparation and proposed allocations will be contained in Part 2 of the Local Plan.
 402, 413 General comments relating to natural environment Take the needs of wildlife into account Boundaries should not mean all green space inside is open to development The Settlement Boundary Review is seeking to reflect the built form of settlements as they currently stand and does not serve to determine locations for development or enable green space to be developed.
 193, General comments relating to Bickington BIC5 - Require restriction preventing development due to proximity to Grade 1 Listed Church No planning permissions for housing in Bickington have been granted but traveller sites have been granted in open countryside Noted.
 180, 396, General comments relating to Bovey Tracey Approach to Heathfield boundary supported Boundaries for Bovey look fine Noted